realmagicgreen/magicgreen11ty/src/articles/2019-10-01-mosquito-repellent-plants.md

 In addition to growing the plants or herbs mentioned above, you can also practice good mosquito control in your backyard so that the bugs don’t get out of hand.

 The best thing you can do is - prevent water from collecting as the mosquitoes can lay a number of eggs here.
 Prevention is always better than cure.
+Get [garlic extract](https://amzn.to/3xNpGng) here, you can also [get odorless ones](https://amzn.to/3m8hwE9).

 ## Peppermint - (Mentha × piperita)